thin-edge/modbus-plugin/README.md

 This file includes the information for the connection(s) to the Modbus server(s) and how the Modbus Registers and Coils map to thin-edge’s Measurements, Events and Alarms.

-The device config can be managed via Cumulocity IoT or created with the cloud fieldbus operations.
+The device config can be managed via Cumulocity IoT or created with the Cloud Fieldbus operations.

 ### Updating the config files